mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Ulu.
 They ran toward Ulu," she said in a hurried tone.

 	"I'm going after them.
-Take care of Setre and Penyi."
+Take care of Setre and Ginnu."

 	Fanla, incredulous, averted her focus, "Where are you going?!
 We need you here!"